OSAMOR19/ziasswebsite/README.md

-# ZIASS Cybersecurity Website
+# Cybernovr Cybersecurity Website

-A production-ready, component-based website for the cybersecurity brand ZIASS, built with Next.js and Tailwind CSS.
+A production-ready, component-based website for the cybersecurity brand Cybernovr, built with Next.js and Tailwind CSS.

 ## Features